-Golden beaches and beautiful people project a glamorous LA culture that resonates around the world.
-This "centre of the earth" type ambience inspires ultra-modern trends, cutting-edge entertainment, trendy restaurants and vibrant nightlife.
+In fact, it's these golden beaches along with the beautifully manicured people that frequent them that project the glamorous LA culture which resonates around the world.
+This "centre of the earth" type aura is what inspires ultra-modern trends, cutting-edge entertainment, trendy restaurants, and vibrant nightlife.

-Unfortunately such extreme beauty is not without a price and not all aspects of the city are a walk in the park.
-In stark contrast to the city's much-talked-about laidback coastal lifestyle, some parts of LA have underfunded schools, high crime rates, and large ghettos.
+Unfortunately, such decadence comes at a price, and not all aspects of the city are a walk in the park.
+In stark contrast to the city's vaunted laid-back coastal lifestyle, some parts of LA have underfunded schools, high crime rates, and large ghettos.

-A very diverse population spread over such a large area has created microcosms of city within city.
+A diverse population spread over such a large area has created microcosms within the city.
 These insular neighbourhoods can offer expats a sense of community within an expansive area.
 However, everyone must endure some realities of living within the greater LA metropolis, such as below par air quality and extremely long commutes across a city with a far from perfect public transportation system.

-The residents of Los Angeles are a health-conscious bunch and, as a result, expats moving to the city will find a number of fantastic healthcare facilities available to them – providing they possess fully-comprehensive health insurance.
-Expats should note that while the standard of hospitals and medical treatment in LA is excellent, it does come with a hefty price tag.
+The residents of Los Angeles are a health-conscious bunch and, as a result, expats moving to the city will find a number of fantastic healthcare facilities available to them – provided they possess fully comprehensive health insurance.
+Expats should note that, while the standard of hospitals and medical treatment in LA is excellent, it does come with a hefty price tag.

 The city also has a diverse business community, with industries tapping into nearly every sector of America's economy as well as overseas markets.
-While the business culture in LA might be a little more relaxed than one would find along the East Coast, expats moving to the city for job opportunities will find that the world of work is still very competitive.
+While the business culture in LA might be a little more relaxed than one would find in cities along the East Coast, expats moving to the city for job opportunities will find that the working world in LA is still exceptionally competitive.